-The Diocese of Brooklyn was first established in 1853, when the city of Brooklyn was separate from New Your City.
+The Diocese of Brooklyn was first established in 1853, when the city of Brooklyn was separate from New York City.
 Bishop John Loughlin was appointed the Diocese’s first bishop, and the Diocese at the time covered not only Brooklyn and Queens as it does today, but spanned the territory from the East River, all the way east to Montauk Point. in 1957, the Diocese of Rockville Centre was established to serve the needs of the ever-expanding Catholic population in Nassau and Suffolk Counties.

 In the 1900’s, Bishop Charles McDonnell, the Diocese’s second bishop, started to acquire the lands that now comprise St. Charles Cemetery.
-Land was acquired from the Archdiocese of New York, Pinelawn Cemetery and various individual owners.
+The land was acquired from the Archdiocese of New York, Pinelawn Cemetery, and various individual owners.
 After Bishop McDonnell passed away in 1921, the Diocese’s third bishop, Archbishop Thomas Molloy, completed the purchase of lands that now form St. Charles Cemetery.
 Resurrection Cemetery, the portion of the land bordering Wellwood Avenue, was originally created and operated by the Archdiocese of New York, and in 1953, Archbishop Molloy arranged for the purchase of this cemetery from the Archdiocese.

 When the Diocese of Rockville Centre was established in 1957, the combined lands that formed St. Charles/Resurrection Cemeteries were retained by the Diocese of Brooklyn to serve the future needs of families of the Diocese, as well as family members on Long Island who wished to choose the same Catholic cemetery as their relatives.
 Today, St. Charles/Resurrection Cemeteries serve Catholics throughout the area.